 When I asked Don in a session why he sits and listens to Joyce, he stated that he hoped if he listened to her she would listen to him.
 I asked if she ever does listen during these conflicts, and he answered "No." "Why do you need her to listen to you?"
 "I want to explain to her why I did what I did with the children."
 "Why do you need to explain it to her?"
 "So she won't be mad at me."

 Don allows himself to be yelled at by Joyce as his way of trying to control Joyce, hoping to get her to approve of him.
 Then he feels victimized by her yelling, blaming her for being such an angry, controlling person.

-If Don were willing to practice Inner Bonding and learn to take responsibility for approving of himself through his connection with God, he would not listen to Joyce when she was yelling at him.
+If Don were willing to practice Inner Bonding and learn to take responsibility for approving of himself through his connection with his spiritual Guidance, he would not listen to Joyce when she was yelling at him.
 Instead, he would set a boundary against being yelled at, stating that he would listen to her only when she spoke to him with respect and only when she was open to learning with him.
 But as long as she has to approve of him for him to feel secure or worthy, he will not set this boundary.
-Until Don opens to God for his security and worth, instead of handing this job to Joyce, he will be a victim of her unloving behavior.
+Until Don opens to his higher self for his security and worth, instead of handing this job to Joyce, he will continue to be victimized by her unloving behavior.

-Practicing Inner Bonding and learning to take responsibility for our own feelings of worth and lovability, instead of giving that job to others, moves us out of being victims and into personal power.
+Practicing Inner Bonding and learning to take responsibility for our own feelings of worth and lovability, instead of giving that job to others, moves us out of victimization and into personal power.
 Joining the Inner Bonding Membership Community is a huge support in learning how to do this.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...